skorokithakis/JellyLua/README.md

 run once per loop iteration, and will block the callbacks until it returns.

+`Initialize()`

+This allows for code initialization.
+It's called right before the event loop starts running.

 ### Convenience functions

 The convenience functions defined are: